Mindfulness and Compassion for the Holidays

-We asked Manny Marrero, a mental health occupational therapist, yoga, mindfulness, and meditation instructor who works at Cape Cod Hospital in the Centers for Behavioral Health, to give us insight on how to manage the consequences of trauma during the holidays.
+We asked Manny Marrero, a mental health occupational therapist, yoga, mindfulness, and mediation instructor who works at Cape Cod Hospital in the Centers for Behavioral Health, to give us insight on how to manage the consequences of trauma during the holidays.
 Here’s Manny’s guidance:

 The holidays are a microcosm of the complexity and beauty of life.
 We can be around our loved ones feeling joy and celebrating, and in that same space, we can start to feel grief and suffering.
 We may get an urge to push the unpleasant emotions away because, after all, “it’s the most wonderful time of the year.”
 By practicing mindfulness, we can be reminded to be in the moment with a sense of awareness, compassion, and kindness; we can allow those feelings to exist and notice that they will pass naturally.
 We will feel something else, maybe next time, it is joy, peace, gratitude, or love.

 As humans, we are designed to experience a wide range of emotions.
 An unpleasant emotion does not need to be fixed.
 Instead, we can meet the unpleasant emotion or memory with understanding and compassion, which sends a message to our mind and body that we are resilient.
 Mindfulness is not a destination or a panacea.
 Mindfulness is about being fully present with the moment to enjoy it.
 Above all, it opens us up to self-compassion when an unpleasant emotion regarding a past traumatic experience comes to the surface.
 Through mindfulness, we allow ourselves to be human, perfectly imperfect, flawed and enough.